Packing and covering directed triangles asymptotically: Asymptotically tight constructions

 \section{Asymptotically tight constructions}

-As noted in~\cite{McDonPT18}, the carousel tournament $D$ on five vertices satisfies $\tau_t(D)=3$ and $\nu_t(D)=2$.
-We remark that more examples of tournaments that are tight with respect to Conjecture~\ref{conj} can be obtained by considering a transitive tournament and replacing its particular $5$-vertex subtourmanents with $D$.
+As noted in~\cite{McDonPT20}, the carousel tournament $D$ on five vertices satisfies $\tau_t(D)=3$ and $\nu_t(D)=2$.
+We remark that more examples of tournaments that are tight with respect to Conjecture~\ref{conj} can be obtained by considering a transitive tournament and replacing one or more disjoint subtournaments induced by five consecutive vertices with $D$.
+Observe that the number of arc-disjoint triangles in this construction is at most linear in the number of vertices of the tournament.
+In this section, we present two constructions with the number of arc-disjoint triangles quadratic in the number of vertices that asymptotically achieve the conjectured factor $1.5$.
+The reason for presenting two different constructions is that the structure of arc-disjoint triangles differ in the two constructions substantially, which is evidenced by the corresponding optimal fractional covers as we discuss further.

-In addition, we present two constructions of dense directed graphs that are asymptotically tight.
-Unlike the above mentioned examples, these directed graphs are non-trivial in terms of the structure of their triangles.
 Before presenting the first construction, we need an auxiliary lemma.
-We believe that the lemma may be folklore but we include its proof for completeness.
+This result was proven by Brown and Harary \cite{BroH69}; since their paper is not easily accessible, we include a proof for completeness.

 \begin{lemma} Let $D$ be a directed graph with $n$ vertices.
 If $D$ has no directed triangle, then $D$ has at most $n^2/2$ arcs. \end{lemma}

 \begin{proof} The proof proceeds by induction on the number of vertices of $D$.
 The base case of $n\in\{1,2\}$ is clear (note that the bound is tight for $n=2$ since $D$ can be a bigon).
 Suppose that $n\ge 3$.
 If $D$ has no bigons, then it has at most $\binom{n}{2}\le n^2/2$ arcs and the lemma follows.
 Otherwise, let $u$ and $v$ be two vertices of $D$ such that $D$ contains both an arc from $u$ to $v$ and from $v$ to $u$.
 Note that no in-neighbor of $u$ is an out-neighbor of $v$ and vice-versa.
 Hence, the sum of the in-degree of $u$ and the out-degree of $v$ with respect to the vertices different from $u$ and $v$ is at most $n-2$.
 Symmetrically, the sum of the in-degree of $v$ and the out-degree of $u$ with respect to the vertices different from $u$ and $v$ is at most $n-2$.
 Thus, the total number of arcs incident with $u$ or $v$ is at most $2n-2$ (including the two arcs between $u$ and $v$).
 By induction, the directed graph obtained from $D$ by deleting the vertices $u$ and $v$ has at most $(n-2)^2/2$ arcs.
 It follows that the number of arcs of $D$ is at most